krisvanrens/memo-cache-rs/README.md

 Run the included benchmarks using `criterion`: `cargo bench`

+## TODO

+- Extend documentation (on `[no_std`, example, etc.).
+- Add `get_or_else` method that can nicely deal with references to cached items instead of being forced to use the cache in an imperative fashion.
+- Improve benchmarks to be more useful and indicative.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.